johnkerl/miller/docs/src/reference-dsl-builtin-functions.md

 ### get_values
 <pre class="pre-non-highlight-non-pair">
-get_values  (class=collections #args=1) Returns array of keys of map or array -- in the latter case, returns a copy of the array
+get_values  (class=collections #args=1) Returns array of values of map or array -- in the latter case, returns a copy of the array
 </pre>